-The princess was said to be very beautiful, ‘tall and straight’, according to tales of the time.
-She had a shapely mouth and full lips, something not common in the thin-lipped royal houses of Europe then.
-By the age of 17 she had already refused to marry two princes who were heirs to their thrones – of France and of England, no less.
-Her ambitious brother wanted her to be a queen, but his efforts failed each and every time he tried.
+The princess was said to be very beautiful, ‘tall and straight’, according to tales of the time, with a shapely mouth, something not common in the thin-lipped royal houses of Europe.
+By the age of 17 she had already refused to marry two princes heirs to their thrones – of France and of England, no less.
+Her ambitious brother wanted her to be a queen by all costs, but his efforts failed each time.
 Joana’s religious vocation had been clear since she was a child: pious and devoted, she was usually found praying in her room, rather than in the elegant balls of the court.

 The sincerity of Joana’s pledges finally won over her father’s wishes, and he agreed to let her follow her heart.
-Joana then chose humble Aveiro, a small fishermen’s town, to be her home.
-Through her time there, at the Convent of Jesus, her presence would bring the economic and cultural development Aveiro so needed.
+Joana then chose to live in humble Aveiro, a small fishermen’s town, in the Convent of Jesus.
+Her presence would bring the economic and cultural development Aveiro so needed.

-She lived there for the last 18 years of her life, until she died at 38.
-Dedicated to charity and to the poor, just just like all the other nuns, many miracles were attributed to her, especially of infertile women becoming pregnant after contact with her.
-In 1693, the Vatican beatified her as Saint Joana, and since then she has been the patron saint of Aveiro.
+She lived there for the last 18 years of her life, until she died, at the age of 38.
+Dedicated to charity and to the poor, just just like all the other nuns, many miracles were attributed to her.
+Specially – oddly enought – of infertile women becoming pregnant after contacting her.
+In 1693, the Vatican beatified her as Saint Joana, and she is the patron saint of Aveiro.

 Joana’s dear Convent of Jesus was closed in 1874, when the last nun died.
 It is now the Museum of Aveiro, which houses an 18th-century church considered a masterpiece of Baroque art: its elaborate gilded-wood carvings and ceilings are among Portugal’s finest.
-Joana’s multi-colored inlaid-marble sarcophagus, in the lower choir, is also a piece of beauty that is not to be missed.
-Same for the nuns’ former refectory – with walls lined with magnificent camellia-motif tiles – one of the most impressive in the country.
+Joana’s multi-colored inlaid-marble sarcophagus, in the lower choir, is also a piece of beauty not to be missed.
+Same for the nuns’ former refectory, with walls lined with magnificent camellia-motif tiles, is one of the most impressive in the country.

-But the main attraction of this rich museum is a particularly fine 16th-century portrait of Joana, a royal princess of exquisite beauty.
-By refusing to be a queen, she became one of the most beloved figures in her country’s history.
+But the main attraction of this rich museum is a particularly fine 16th-century portrait of Joana, a royal princess of exquisite beauty that by refusing to be a queen, became one of the most beloved figures in her country’s history.